alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 > [!important]
 >
-> For sure you already watched this https://www.youtube.com/watch?v=R0oxlyVUpDw
+> Be sure to watch this https://www.youtube.com/watch?v=R0oxlyVUpDw even if OT

 Worth noting that in the widely used collectiveidea/interactor gem the context is an `OpenStruct`: leave aside its use is discouraged by ruby's doc itself, but